 I was scared, to say the least, and I failed to hear the rest of what he was saying.
 I couldn’t ask him to stop, we were next to a very dangerous place and staying there alone was scarier than staying with this car driver.
 I kept praying we will get somewhere safer, or somewhere more crowded with people so I can ask him to stop… When I finally did, he simply and coldly refused and put his right hand on my leg, I removed it he went mad and took my hand instead.
 He refused to let it go.
 I tried to pull it off but he was much stronger than I was.
 Luckily, a police car showed up… I started yelling and asking him to let me go.
 He did, and I paid him ( he also overcharged me ).

-I spent the next days crying at night, and I couldn’t even look at my hands.
+When I finally managed to break free, I got out, memorized his cab’s number ( yes I fortunately did!), and froze for several minutes.
+I didn’t know what to do next.
+I didn’t know how to feel about this whole thing.
+I headed to that supposedly happy meeting shattered, disgusted and extremely sad.
+The following days were extremely hard, I was crying at night, and I couldn’t even look at my hands.
 I washed them every 10 minutes, and I was very ashamed of myself.
-I was ashamed because I didn’t punch him in the face, ashamed because I didn’t run to that police car to tell them about what happened, I was so angry because I didn’t hold him accountable, and because I didn’t stand up for myself.
-I felt like I gave up on my feminist principles.
-But what was I doing?
-Blaming myself for something that wasn’t my fault.
-I was, like so many others blaming a woman, the victim, for something only the assaulter should be blamed for.
+I was ashamed because I didn’t punch him in the face, ashamed because I didn’t run to that police car to tell them about what happened, I was so angry because I didn’t hold him accountable, and I didn’t stand up for myself.

-To all the women out there, I know you have already gone through difficult experiences like I have, most certainly worth experiences.
-Don’t feel bad or ashamed about it.
-We have a culture of rape and victim blaming but remember that your ONLY responsibility is to speak up about it, and to stand up for yourselves and for other women.
+To all the women out there, I know you have already gone through difficult experiences like this one, maybe harder experiences.
+Don’t feel bad or ashamed of it.
+I know the whole culture justifies rape and assault and always blames the victim, and it’s so toxic that we end up believing it’s true.
+But remember that your ONLY responsibility is to speak up and to stand up for yourselves and for other women.